Willie's Roadhouse

 It has since been announced that Nelson has taken over part ownership of the channel.

 A program featuring cowboy poetry airs on Sunday nights.

 On May 4, 2011, the channel was merged with The Roadhouse to make Willie's Roadhouse.
 As part of the merger, and in conjunction with the end of the Nashville! channel, the Grand Ole Opry moved its broadcasts to Willie's Roadhouse.

 In 2018, it was announced that country artist Jeannie Seely would host a segment of the show on Sunday afternoons.
 "I’m so glad Jeannie Seely is on the Roadhouse.
 She is a good friend and will do a great job," commented Nelson.

-In February of 2018, the channel attracted controversy in Canada by broadcasting the song "Squaws Along the Yukon" by Hank Thompson.
+In February 2018, the channel attracted controversy in Canada by broadcasting the song "Squaws Along the Yukon" by Hank Thompson.
 The Canadian Broadcast Standards Council ruled that SiriusXM had breached Canadian broadcast standards by playing a song with discriminatory, degrading, and derogatory references to Indigenous women.